 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 “Dickinson” – with its modern sensibility – is part of the first wave of original programming for Apple’s new streaming service, Apple TV Plus.
-From the looks of the trailer below, the series is aimed at the younger generation and may not appeal to purists.
+From the looks of the trailer below, the series is aimed at the younger generation and may not appeal to purists, but the series has received some glowing reviews for it’s wit and intelligence.

-Filming on “Dickinson,” which took place in Old Bethpage, New York, is now complete, and the period series is coming exclusively to Apple TV Plus in the fall of 2019, when the service launches.
-Look for it November 1.
+“Dickinson” was filmed in Old Bethpage, New York, and the first season of the period series premiered exclusively on Apple TV Plus in the fall of 2019, when the service launched.

 The 19th century American poet Emily Dickinson is played by 22 year old Hailee Steinfeld.
 Nominated for her performance in the 2010 remake of “True Grit” at the age of 14, Steinfeld also starred as Juliet in the 2013 adaptation of the classic story of the star crossed lovers.
 She’s also widely known from the “Pitch Perfect” movies.